TripleTen Academic Catalog

 Withdrawal & Pro Rata Refund Policy

-For purposes of calculating a refund, the date of withdrawal/drop is the date when the Refund Survey was received by TripleTen and/or when the student is notified of termination for a violation of a published school policy which provides for termination, whichever is later.
+For purposes of calculating a refund, the date of withdrawal/drop is the date when the Withdrawal Request was received by TripleTen and/or when the student is notified of termination for a violation of a published school policy which provides for termination, whichever is earlier.

-Students may notify TripleTen of their intent to withdraw and initiate the refund process by completing the Refund Survey form found here TripleTen Refunds.
-When a student drops, TripleTen will determine how much of the tuition and fees he/she/they are eligible to retain utilizing the institutional Pro Rata Refund Calculation Policy below.
-After calculations are applied, a student may owe a debit balance to TripleTen, depending upon payments made by the date of withdrawal/drop.
+Students may notify TripleTen of their intent to withdraw and initiate the withdrawal process by completing the TripleTen Withdrawal Request Form found here: TripleTen Refunds.
+When a student drops, TripleTen will determine how much of the tuition and fees the student is eligible to receive based on the institutional Pro Rata Refund Calculation Policy below.
+After calculations are applied, a student may owe a balance to TripleTen, depending upon payments made by the date of withdrawal/drop.

 If the student withdraws at any point beyond the cancellation period (14th day after beginning the course as defined in the Cancellation Policy), the refund policy for students who have completed 60 percent or less of the enrollment period shall be a pro rata refund.
 A pro rata refund shall be no less than the total amount owed by the student for the portion of the educational program provided, subtracted from the amount paid by the student, calculated as follows: